needle-mirror/com.unity.netcode/Documentation~/testing/network-profiler.md

 * **Size:** The total data size for this item in the snapshot.
 * **% of snapshot:** Indicates the relative data size of a selected item compared to the total size of the entire snapshot for that frame.
 * **Instance Count:** The number of instances of this ghost type currently being synchronized.
 * **Compression Efficiency:** A measure of how effectively the data was compressed, where higher is generally better.
 You can increase your efficiency using different compression options.
 Refer to the [Data Compression](../optimization/compression.md) page for more information.
+New spawns may appear to have lower compression efficiency to start with, because they don't have a baseline to delta compress against.
+Negative compression efficiency is possible, but unlikely in most scenarios.
+Refer to the [best practices section](#best-practices) for more information if you encounter it.
 * **Avg size / instance:** The average size of a single instance for a given ghost type or ghost component type.

 You can use this tab to identify the ghost types and components that contribute most to network bandwidth usage.